Meningitis is an inflammation of the lining around the grain and spinal cord that can be caused by both viruses and bacteria.

 - Sudden, severe headache

 - Neck and back stiffness

-Bacterial meningitis is transmitted through the direct exchange or respiratory and throat secretions–through coughing, kissing, or sharing unwashed eating utensils.
+Bacterial meningitis is transmitted through the direct exchange of respiratory or throat secretions such as coughing, kissing, or sharing unwashed eating/drinking utensils.